chiskas2/333-RGB-LED-MiniCube/README.md

     SCHEMATICS DESCRIPTION

 Directly driven by and connected to an Arduino Nano (or compatible).
 There's also an electret mic preamp to make it react to sound in different ways.
-Using a 3.3V Zener to stabilize a voltage source for it (using Arduino's external ADC voltage reference) Atm I don't remember why I didn't use the Nano's built-in 3.3V source, but this is how I built it.
+Using a 3.3V Zener to stabilize a voltage source for it (thus using Arduino's external ADC voltage reference).
+Atm I don't remember why I didn't use the Nano's built-in 3.3V source, but this is how I built it.
 So I included it.

     You don't have to use or include the mic / preamp thing if you don't want to, but the audio functions won't work then of course.

 Each color column (or plane) MUST HAVE AN ASSOCIATED SERIES RESISTOR!

 The value was experimentatally determined, and was what my RGB LEDs seemed to be the most white with (while still having a conservative current load).
 It totalled about 8.5 mA for a fully lit RGB LED.
 Times 3 = 25.5 mA for one row, and thus below Arduino's max of 40 mA pr. pin.
 In addition any one row pin is only on for 1/9th the time.
+So there's some room for using more current if needed.

     NOTE!
 Keep the total max current for one row (3 RGB LEDs as white on one row pin) within 40 mA!